mParticle/docs/src/pages/integrations/epsilon/event/index.md

 * Epsilon will not accept data more than 24 hours old.
 * Epsilon will receive location, user agent, and IP address data with forwarded events.
 * Epsilon will receive user attributes with forwarded events.
+* Data from mParticle is sent to Epsilon's CoreID product.
+Per Epsilon's documentation, once forwarded data is processed by CoreID, it is then accessible from other Epsilon products.

 ## Configuration Settings

 | Setting Name| Data Type | Default Value | Description |
 |---|---|---|---|